Naltrexone: Controversies

 Despite these findings, naltrexone's manufacturer and some health authorities have promoted the medicine as superior to methadone and buprenorphine since it is not an opioid and does not induce dependence.
 The manufacturer has also marketed directly to law enforcement and criminal justice officials, spending millions of dollars on lobbying and providing thousands of free doses to jails and prisons.
 The technique has been successful, with the criminal justice system in 43 states now incorporating long-acting naltrexone.
 Many do this through Vivitrol courts that offer only this option, leading some to characterize this as "an offer that cannot be refused."
-The company's marketing techiques have led to a Congressional investigation, and warning from the FDA about failure to adequately state risks of fatal overdose to patients receiving the medicine.
+The company's marketing techniques have led to a Congressional investigation, and warning from the FDA about failure to adequately state risks of fatal overdose to patients receiving the medicine.

 In May 2017, United States Secretary of Health and Human Services Tom Price praised [Vivitrol] as the future of opioid addiction treatment after visiting the company's plant in Ohio.
 His remarks set off sharp criticism with almost 700 experts in the field of substance use submitting a letter to Price cautioning him about Vivitrol's "marketing tactics" and warning him that his comments "ignore widely accepted science".
 The experts pointed out that Vivitrol's competitors, buprenorphine and methadone, are "less expensive", "more widely used", and have been "rigorously studied".
 Price had claimed that buprenorphine and methadone were "simply substitute[s]" for "illicit drugs" whereas according to the letter, "the substantial body of research evidence supporting these treatments is summarized in guidance from within your own agency, including the Substance Abuse and Mental Health Services Administration, the US Surgeon General, the National Institute on Drug Abuse, and the Centers for Disease Control and Prevention.
 Buprenorphine and methadone have been demonstrated to be highly effective in managing the core symptoms of opioid use disorder, reducing the risk of relapse and fatal overdose, and encouraging long-term recovery."

 Film

-One Little Pill was a 2014 documentary film about use of naltrexone to treat alcohol use disorder.
+One Little Pill was a 2014 documentary film about the use of naltrexone to treat alcohol use disorder.

+Four Good Days is a 2020 film about the four days a drug addict woman has to stay sober to get a shot of naltrexone in a detox facility.

 Research

 Depersonalization

-Naltrexone is sometimes used in the treatment of dissociative symptoms such as depersonalization and derealization.
-Some studies suggest it might help.
-Other small, preliminary studies have also shown benefit.
+Naltrexone is sometimes used in the treatment of dissociative symptoms, such as the depersonalization and derealization of depersonalization-derealization disorder.
+Some studies suggest it might help, but conclusions are limited by a small evidence base.
 Blockade of the KOR by naltrexone and naloxone is thought to be responsible for their effectiveness in ameliorating depersonalization and derealization.
-Since these drugs are less efficacious in blocking the KOR relative to the MOR, higher doses than typically used seem to be necessary.
+Since these drugs are less efficacious in blocking the KOR relative to the MOR, higher doses than used in opioid dependence therapy seem to be necessary.